go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 ---

 This Authenticator comes with a built-in login controller for password grant, using the field tags explained earlier.
-You can register the `/auth/login` route using the helper function `auth.JTWRoutes(router)`.
+You can register the `/auth/login` route using the helper function `auth.JWTRoutes(router)`.

 #### auth.JWTRoutes